-Unfortunately, the Jabra Elite 65e struggle with noise isolation sometimes, especially if you can’t get a good fit.
+Unfortunately, they struggle with noise isolation sometimes, especially if you can’t get a good fit.
 Their neckband design may not also please everyone.
 On the upside, they have a dedicated microphone that is a lot better for making calls than most Bluetooth in-ears and earbuds, and they have a decently well-balanced sound that you can further EQ thanks to their companion app, Jabra Sound+.

-If you’re looking for well-designed in-ears that are less expensive than the Samsung Gear IconX, get the Anker SoundCore Liberty Air.
-They don’t have as many features as the IconX and the Jabra Elite Active 65t, and they’re not noise-canceling, but they have a solid performance-to-price ratio and are versatile enough for most use cases.
+If you’re looking for well-designed in-ears that are less expensive than the Samsung Galaxy Buds, get the Anker SoundCore Liberty Air.
+They don’t have as many features as the Galaxy Buds or the Jaybird Tarah Pro and they’re not noise cancelling like the Jabra Elite 65e, but they have a solid performance-to-price ratio and are versatile enough for most uses.

-The Anker SoundCore Liberty Air are decent-sounding truly wireless in-ears that reproduce audio well and are suited for a wide range of music genres, as well as audiobooks and podcasts.
-They also have great passive isolation which makes them a good choice for commuters.
+They are decent-sounding truly wireless in-ears that reproduce audio well and are suited for a wide range of music genres, as well as audiobooks and podcasts.
+They also have great passive isolation, which makes them a good choice for commuters.

 If you would like to choose for yourself, here is the list of all our reviews for wireless earbuds/in-ear headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.